open-way-learning/owl-handbook/Strategy-Innovation/collective-leadership-decision-making.md

 \*This includes proactive follow-up with existing clients, identification of future engagement opportunities, and ensuring alignment with OWL values in ongoing partnerships.
 It also includes flagging shifts in client satisfaction and initiating conversations about contract renewals or extensions.

-# **Appendix 3: Clarifying Strategic vs. Tactical Roles in Collective Leadership**
+## Appendix 3: Clarifying Strategic vs. Tactical Roles in Collective Leadership

-In OWL’s distributed leadership model, certain decision areas involve both strategic direction-setting (typically Director-led) and tactical implementation (often Manager-led).
+In OWL's distributed leadership model, certain decision areas involve both strategic direction-setting (typically Director-led) and tactical implementation (often Manager-led).
 To avoid confusion and reinforce clarity, this appendix outlines where and how these responsibilities diverge in common decision areas.
 This helps ensure that decision-making and execution reflect both long-term vision and operational excellence—while maintaining shared ownership, transparency, and accountability.

 | Decision Area | Strategic Responsibility (Director) | Tactical Responsibility (Manager) |
 | ----- | ----- | ----- |